Arthritis refers to a set of conditions that are characterized by joint pain and inflammation. There are many different types of arthritis.

 Obesity is a

-Research suggests that there is a
+Research suggests that there’s a

 Unprocessed whole grains contain plenty of fiber and nutrients and are digested more slowly.
 This helps to avoid insulin spikes and keep blood sugar at a healthy level.

-The best food sources of whole grains are:
+Some of the best food sources of whole grains are: